 4. Account, wallet and management

 4.1 In order to prevent fraud and abuse, the User is not permitted to create or use multiple accounts.
+In case the User has a business account and a private account, the User is not allowed to trade between his personal account and business account, directly or indirectly.
 Any additional accounts found to have been created by or on behalf of the User in order to circumvent this prohibition will be deleted.

 5.1 Cryptocurrencies can never be exchanged or returned.
 The User has the possibility to offer the purchased Cryptocurrencies for sale again through the Application and/or the Website at the current price value.
 The User can also send the Cryptocurrencies to a third party exchange or external wallet.